Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 We treated it like that out.

-So it's more of a wild live show, but we put that out on Patreon.
+So it was more of a wild live show, but we put that out on Patreon.

 Yeah.